MauricioCa07/worst_fit_algorithm/README.md

 # (C)ontinuous (M)emory (A)lgorithms (cma)

-This is is a simulator of continuous memory algorithms:
+This is a simulator of the **Worst Fit** continuous memory allocation algorithm.

-   * first fit
-   * best fit
-   * worst fit

 Each algorithm receives three parameters:
    * `mem_avail`: a list of tuples, base and limit.